 In addition to the above compute nodes, there are two nodes that each have four eight-core Intel Xeon X7550 ("Nehalem-EX") 2.00 GHz processors (32 cores total) and 1 TB of DDR3 1066 MHz memory.

 Note that at any given time, some of these compute nodes may be dedicated to specific projects; rarely are all 1202 compute nodes available via the standard batch queues.
-In particular, 320 nodes are targeted to support the NISE program, 160 nodes (including the Hadoop testbed) are dedicated to on-going support of computational cloud technology, and 80 nodes are dedicated to running serial jobs.
+In particular, 320 nodes are targeted to support the NISE program, 160 nodes (including the Hadoop testbed) are dedicated to on-going support of testing new technologies, and 80 nodes are dedicated to running serial jobs.
 On average, there should be be about 800 eight-core Nehalem nodes available for running parallel applications.
 Note that the largest allowed parallel job is 64 nodes (512 cores).

 All compute nodes are "diskless".
 This implies (among other things) that the root file system (/bin, /tmp, etc.) is always resident in RAM memory.
 On most nodes, the root file system and the memory-resident Linux kernel use about 4 GB of physical memory.
 For a discussion of how to use memory effectively on Carver, please see Carver Memory Considerations.